Statue Of Liberty Tickets And Tours

 Inatteso Pizzabar Italian Menu| ©Inattesopizzabar.com

-If you follow my recommendation and visit the Statue of Liberty early in the morning, you will be back in Battery Park just in time for lunch and that's why I recommend a few restaurants that will make your mouth water.
+If you heed my recommendation and book a visit to the Statue of Liberty in the morning, you will be back in Battery Park just in time for lunch and that's why I recommend a few restaurants that will make your mouth water.
 Anyway, if the following list doesn't convince you, check here the best places to eat in New York.

-• Toro Loco NYC - a Mexican-inspired restaurant with a menu of tacos, nachos, quesadillas, and burritos that is outrageous.
+• Toro Loco NYC: a Mexican-inspired restaurant with a menu of tacos, nachos, quesadillas and burritos.
 Perfect for a quick bite to eat in or to take away and continue exploring New York.

-• Café 11 - here you will find sushi, wraps, and vegetarian options, mainly to go, if you prefer to have a light and healthy meal.
-On the downside, they're not open on weekends, so keep that in mind before you go.
+• Café 11: here you will find sushi, wraps, and vegetarian options, mainly to take away, if you prefer to have a light and healthy meal.
+The downside is that they are not open on weekends.

 Tips for visiting the Statue of Liberty